Date: 5th October 2019

-My fifth-first ground of 2019 was on Saturday 5th October at Weymouth Street in Warminster, Wiltshire.
+My fifth-first new ground of 2019 was on Saturday 5th October at Weymouth Street in Warminster, Wiltshire.
 The match was Warminster Town vs. Bristol Telephones in Western League Division One.

 Weymouth Street lies on the edge of a park close to Warminster town centre.
 The north-east side borders the park while the south-east and south-west sides have housing next to them.
 The north-west side has Weymouth Street itself running by it with more housing beyond.
 The venue is half a mile south-west of Warminster railway station.

 The south-west is the main side of the ground.
 The entrance is in the western corner and this leads to an uncovered concrete standing area with a couple of club buildings including a food outlet.
 Taking up the middle third of this side is a decent sized clubhouse which opens up to a viewing area for 52 seats which are all covered with the roof extending out to the edge of the pitch.

 The north-eastern flank has the two dugouts and a strip of hard standing with grass behind for the northern half.
 The southern half beyond the dugouts is not available for spectators.The north-western end is uncovered hard standing though there is a small covered wooden stand with 10 seats in the northern corner.
 There is netting behind the goal due to the adjacent road and this is repeated at the south-eastern end to prevent balls ending up in neighbouring properties.
 This end has no additional stands though and is just uncovered standing.